maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

     y^3-2*y^2+(-8)*y

-Notice the first subtraction is fine, but the seconf one is not.
+Notice the first subtraction is fine, but the second one is not.
 To understand this, we can view the internal tree structure of the expression by typing in

     ?print(p);
     ((MPLUS) ((MEXPT) $Y 3) ((MMINUS) ((MTIMES) 2 ((MEXPT) $Y 2))) ((MTIMES) ((MMINUS) 8) $Y))

-In the structure of this expression the first negative coefficient is `-(2y^2)` BUT the second is `-(8)*y`.
+In the structure of this expression the first negative coefficient is `-(2*y^2)` BUT the second is `-(8)*y`.
 This again is a crucial but subtle difference!
 To address this issue we have a function

     unary_minus_sort(p);